Categories

 Also, the matter of temperature.
 The surface of Mars averages minus 63 centegrade (-83F).
 Wherever night falls on the planet, the temperature goes below -100 centigrade or -140 F. Then there is the cosmic radiation, which causes cancer and neurological damage and which the planet is constantly bathed in, 40 times the intensity of that on Earth.
 And finally there are the Martian dust storms, not regional but enveloping most of the planet every 3 years.

-66 But why, exactly?
+7 But why, exactly?
 Why go to Mars and expend such vast resources in time, effort, money, and mineral wealth?
 One reason is certainly the one that has motivated mankind over the centuries and continents – the challenge.
-The challenge to find India by sailing west, to conquer Constantinople, to swim the English Channel, to break a world record, to finish a marathon at the age of 50.
+The challenge to find India by sailing west, to conquer Constantinople, to swim the English Channel, to break a world record, to finish a marathon at the age of 50, to discover a cure for brain cancer.
 Technological challenges are no less motivated by this human spirit.
 On initiating the moon mission in 1962, JFK said, “We choose to go to the moon this decade and do the other things not because they are easy, but because they are hard.”
 We feel gratified when we meet a challenge.
 The disciplined Houston Control room dissolved into joyful, raucous celebration when Apollo 11’s lunar module Eagle landed on July 20,1969.

 But Elon Musk’s envisioned plans are far grander.
 Central to his scheme is to make Mars not just a lab for scientists, but a place fun for the whole family.